npatmaja/nauvalatmaja.com/content/post/2022-03-15-testing-asynchronous-code-java.md

 waits after all the tasks has been completed.

 ## Asycnronous code testing strategy
-There are two strategy mentioned in the last chapter of the book namely _listening_ and _sampling_.
+There are two strategies mentioned in the last chapter of the book namely _listening_ and _sampling_.
 _Listening_ means that the test should able to listen events that a systems sends out when executing asynchronous tasks.
 On the other hand, _sampling_ requires the test to sample observable state.